f-saez/libjpeg-mojo/README.md

 # libjpeg-mojo
 FFI bindings for libjpeg

-probablby only works on Linux, but patches are welcome
+probably only works on Linux, but patches are welcome

+work-in-progress, need to replace some things and use Optional where it makes sense